airnandez/root-cloud/README.md

 ## How to use
 For opening a cloud file from within a ROOT macro, you have to specify two pieces of information:

-1. the location of your file in the form of a URL
+1. the location of your file in the form of a URL,
-2. the authentication information provided to you by your storage provider
+2. the authentication information provided to you by your storage provider.

 The **URL of your file** contains the name of the host ROOT has to connect to retrieve the contents of your file, the name of the container where your file is located (a.k.a. bucket) and the full path (a.k.a. object key) of your file.
 The name of the host depends on the service provider you use.
 Typical URLs for several providers are presented in the table below: